$10,000 IN AWARDS—THE 2006 “HUMIES”—FOR

 The TEXT file must contain the following nine items.
 Please be very careful to include all required information.
 Contestants are alerted to the fact that items 6 and 9 are especially important and will be the main basis by which entries will be judged.

-corresponding author (i.e., the author to whom notices will be sent concerning
+name of the corresponding author (i.e., the author to whom notices will be sent

 (5) a list containing one or